rrika/cdcEngineDXHR/README.md

 ![Screenshot](/res/screenshot1.png)

+Code here is decompiled with IDA Pro and manually cleaned up, uninlined and rewritten to use templates.
+It is not a matching decompilation, and there is no workflow to merge the functions here with functions from the binary.
+The .exe contains class names as part of RTTI (see objtree.txt) but there has been no source leak.
+There has however been a *debug info leak* for Tomb Raider (2013).
+It's different game, but a similar engine.
+This debug info contains:
+- file names and line numbers
+- function and class names
+- function signatures (argument and return types)
+- struct layouts (including inheritance and template names)

+The first commit to integrate information from Tomb Raider is dated 14 July 2022.
+Some parts have no correspondence to Tomb Raider, for example everything in the 'input' or 'postprocessing' subdirectory.

 # How to build (Linux 32-bit binary on Linux)
 This build uses DirectX 11 through the [dxvk-native](https://github.com/Joshua-Ashton/dxvk-native) project.
 CMake will automatically download and build the sources.